betstick/twitchcatcher/README.md

 for some reason it freaks out and misses the first minute or so of streams. not sure why. i blame twitches broken api for not updating quickly.

+also, if you don't want ads in your streams, install the nightly version of streamlink: pip3 install git+https://github.com/streamlink/streamlink

 if you have questions throw it in the issues tab please.